kmkvc3/pedigree-chart-docs/docs/api.md

 Get the middle of shape position on Y-axis.

+### `getScaledX`

+Get the shape position on X-axis recalculated by diagram scale

+### `getScaledY`

+Get the shape position on Y-axis recalculated by diagram scale

+### `getScaledRawX`

+Get the shape position on X-axis recalculated by diagram scale without camera offset

+### `getScaledRawY`

+Get the shape position on Y-axis recalculated by diagram scale without camera offset

 ### `setStorage`

 Add data that you want to store in specific pedigree.